MaorG/Randomizer/README.md

 # Randomizer
-mask randomization tool: Randomize object in mask relative to reference mask
+# mask randomization tool: Randomize objects in a mask relative to a reference mask

 function randomizeMasks(configFileName)